2i2c-ephemeral-hubs/cryocloud-myst/book/how_tos/background/github.md

 ## How will GitHub repositories be structured?

-When you click on the "Repositories" tab in the {{ '[GitHub organization]({url})'.format(url=github_org_url) }}  you will see a list of names, each of which links to a separate GitHub repository:
+When you click on the "Repositories" tab in the [GitHub Organization](https://github.com/CryoInTheCloud) you will see a list of names, each of which links to a separate GitHub repository:

 ![repos-tab](../../img/repos.png)

 Each repository is a container for a specific subset of material for this event.
-For example, there is a repository for the public-facing website you used to register for this event {{website_url}}.
+For example, there is a repository for the public-facing website you used to register for this event [https://cryointhecloud.com](https://cryointhecloud.com).
 We'll also create new repositories for each project.